Dropping Standardized Testing for Admissions Trades Off Information and Access: Analysis of the baseline model

 {Perhaps surprisingly, Theorem~\ref{thm:threshold_char_without_aa} establishes that the academic merit of the admitted class may improve after dropping the test score.
 Similarly, diversity may deteriorate after dropping test scores.
 More specifically, Theorem~\ref{thm:threshold_char_without_aa} offers a threshold characterization, where the thresholds $\bar{\bar\gamma}_g$ and $\bar{\gamma}$ are functions of both the access levels of the two groups as well as the variance parameters, with and without the test.
-We provide the full characterization of these two quantities in Online Appendix~\ref{app.A5}.
-We also include additional illustrations of the effects of dropping the test, with changes in the variance and access parameters; in particular, Figure~\ref{fig:policycompare_barriers2dplot} illustrates that the decision boundary in terms of the effect on diversity and the total and per-group academic merit can be non-linear.}
+We provide the full characterization and additional illustrations in Electronic Companion~\ref{app.A4} and~\ref{app.suppfigs.nonstrategic}, respectively.

 {At a high level, Theorem~\ref{thm:threshold_char_without_aa} implies that the decision to drop the test requirement is not just a matter of increasing access for the disadvantaged group.
-On the contrary, it depends on the complex interaction between the informational environment and the access levels of both groups.
+Rather, it depends on the complex interaction between the informational environment and the access levels of both groups.
 First, dropping test scores increases the applicant pool size but also affects its composition at different rates for each group.
 Second, the information loss incurred by dropping the test may not necessarily benefit students in group $B$.
-In particular, it is possible that the informational disadvantage faced by group $B$ students may be exacerbated by the absence of test score information even if test scores are more noisy for group $B$ than group $A$.
-In this case, the negative informational effect for group $B$ may not be counterbalanced sufficiently by the increase in the group's pool size, especially when both groups face unequal, yet relatively proportional barriers. }
+In particular, it is possible that the informational disadvantage faced by group $B$ students may be exacerbated by the absence of test score information even if test scores are more noisy for group $B$ than group $A$; especially when the testing barriers are relatively small, the negative informational effect may not be counterbalanced sufficiently by the increase in the group's pool size. }